jonjozwiak/eks-config/README.md

 ```

 Copy the lines with ssh-rsa and add to GitHub allowing write access: Settings > Deploy Keys > Add deploy key.
-Be sure to check the box to allow write access.
+Make certain to check the box to allow write access.